Ghostkeeper/SettingsGuide/resources/articles/machine_settings/machine_width.md

 ![The build volume dimensions](../images/build_volume_dimensions.svg)

 If multiple nozzles are involved, not all nozzles may be able to reach the entire build volume.
-If [Offset with Extruder](machine_use_extruder_offset_to_offset_coords.md) is enabled and the printer has different nozzles offset from one another, some nozzles won't be able to reach all the way to one side of the build volume.
+For some printers, if the printer has different nozzles offset from one another, some nozzles won't be able to reach all the way to one side of the build volume.
 This setting merely indicates the union of the volumes that all nozzles are able to reach.

 *Since this is a machine setting, it will not normally be listed in the normal list of settings.
 The width can be changed in the printer settings dialogue, which can be found in the list of added printers in the preferences dialogue.*